-Each proposal received during the submission period (09.09.13 to 11.08.13) and that has been submitted a college/university-level full- or part-time design educator will be reviewed by the AIGA Design Educators Community Steering Committee between 11.08.13 and 02.14.14.
-Steering Committee members will distribute each proposal to two professionals or academic personnel ("external reviewers") whose expertise is sufficient inform the evaluation of its specific content.
-These individuals will subsequently provide the Steering Committee with feedback regarding their perception of the strengths and weaknesses of that proposal.
-The information gathered during the Review Process will inform the Steering Committee's decision to award the grant.
-The Steering Committee will award this grant based on the scope of the proposed endeavor, and may apply stipulations to the disbursement of the award if revisions to the proposal are deemed necessary.
-Grant proposals that are not accepted will receive feedback from either the Steering Committee, the external reviewers, or both.
+Each proposal received during the submission period (10.16.15 to midnight CST, 12.31.15) and that has been submitted by a college/university-level full- or part-time design educator from North America will be reviewed by members of the AIGA Design Educators Community National Steering Committee between 01.04.16 and 01.18.16.
+This initial vetting is designed to eliminate incomplete or improperly completed proposals.
+Proposals that advance beyond initial vetting will be reviewed by two to four external (i.e. non AIGA DEC-affiliated) reviewers between 01.18.16 and 03.21.16.
+The AIGA DEC National Steering Committee will attempt to ensure that the external reviewers assigned to evaluate each proposal have the expertise and accrued knowledge necessary to do this effectively.
+These individuals will then provide the AIGA DEC National Steering Committee with their assessment of the strengths and weaknesses of the specific proposal(s) they have reviewed.
+The information gathered during the Review Process will inform the AIGA DEC National Steering Committee's final decisions to award each of the grants.
+The AIGA DEC National Steering Committee will award each of the grants based on the scope of the proposed endeavor, and may apply stipulations to the disbursement of the award if revisions to the proposal are deemed necessary.
+Grant proposals that are not awarded funding will still receive feedback from either the AIGA National Steering Committee, the external reviewers, or both.